Start learning 50% faster. Sign in now

 F’s marks were 7 more than the difference between the marks secured by E and D. The sum of the marks secured by all the students was 320.
 As per first hint, the marks secured by F are 27.
 At present the sum of marks obtained by all the students except A is 243.
 So the marks obtained by A is 320 – 243 = 77.

-What is the position of box F?
+What is the significance of moral principles?